 The town of Lunglei is rich in flora and fauna.
-It is any nature lover’s paradise as there are many hideaways in the surrounding area of the town.
+It is any nature lover’s paradise, as there are many hideaways in the surrounding area of the town.
 In the Mualcheng village, 50 kilometres from Lunglei is an engraved image of Lord Buddha.
-What is interesting is the fact that this is the only Buddhist relic found in the state, and it remains a mystery as to how it came here which makes Lunglei tourism interesting.
+What is interesting is the fact that this is the only Buddhist relic found in the state, and it remains a mystery as to how it came here, which makes Lunglei tourism interesting.

-There are several tourist places in Lunglei district such as the Khawnglung Wildlife Sanctuary, Kawmzawi Park, Saikuti Hall and the second turf football ground in Mizoram - Thuamluaia Mual.
-Lunglei tourism is also famous for its several picnic spots along rivers and riverine.
+There are several tourist places in Lunglei district such as the Khawnglung Wildlife Sanctuary, Kawmzawi Park, Saikuti Hall and the second turf football ground in Mizoram – Thuamluaia Mual.
+Lunglei tourism is also famous for its several picnic spots along with the rivers and riverine.

-How to Reach Lunglei
+How To Reach Lunglei

 The district headquarters of Lunglei is located 175 kilometres from Aizawl – the capital of Mizoram.
 Apart from being well connected to the capital of the state, Lunglei is also well connected to the other parts of Mizoram.

 Lunglei district largely experiences a pleasant climate throughout the year.
-The temperatures in all the three seasons rarely rise above the tolerable levels making it great for tourists to visit the place at any time of the year.
+The temperatures in all the three seasons rarely rise above the tolerable levels, making it great for tourists to visit the place at any time of the year.